-M. Mazzara (JRC) explained that the group has been working on a new draft covering four procedures, i.e. publications, functioning of working groups, participation of non-ENGL members to meetings and establishment and functioning of ENGL e-discussion forum.
+The WG chair explained that the group has been working on a new draft covering four procedures, i.e. publications, functioning of working groups, participation of non-ENGL members to meetings and establishment and functioning of ENGL e-discussion forum.
 They will be collecting comments from the WG members in the following week.
 The group could consider incorporating other procedures.